- This event has passed.

 The class will start with a slide lecture on the history of artistic composition from the ancient Egyptians to today’s David Hockney, with stops to discuss Giotto, the Renaissance, the golden ratio, Hieronymus Bosch, JMW Turner, Degas, Kandinsky, and abstract expressionism.
 We will discuss how the eye/brain works to compose what it sees and how the environment and culture influence the result.

 There will be frequent demonstrations by the instructor.
 Each student will get individual attention to help them progress at their own pace.
-You will be amazed at paintings that you will develop over the two days.
 Part of the course will be inside and outside, so wear comfortable clothes to get paint-stained and bring sunscreen.
-Bring a sack lunch each day and plenty of water.
+Bring a sack lunch and plenty of water.

 Hank Feeley is an author, painter, and sculptor whose second book Painting the Joy of Sleeping Bear County published in 2016.
 He is a graduate of The School of the Art Institute of Chicago and Harvard Business School.
 He has been a Visiting Artist at SAIC, an Artist in Residence at Ox-Bow, taught at Roosevelt University and the Dennos Museum, and Interlochen.
 His work is held in public and private collections nationally and internationally.
 He is represented in Chicago by Aron Packer Projects and, in New York, by First Street Gallery.